Building Allyship Initiative

-The Building Allyship Series is a collaboration of the Graduate and Professional Student Diversity Council and the Graduate School Office of Inclusion and Student Engagement (OISE).
+The Building Allyship Initiative is a collaboration of the Graduate and Professional Student Diversity Council and the Graduate School Office of Inclusion and Student Engagement (OISE).

 Each event seeks to create a safe space for critical dialogue where we can bridge gaps in knowledge, learn from each other, and create understanding without fear of judgment.

-Read this article, Impact vs. Intent: Becoming Critical Allies Through Workshop Series, to learn more about this series.
+Read this article, Impact vs. Intent: Becoming Critical Allies Through Workshop Series, to learn more about this initiative.

 We strive to make our events accessible to all community members.
 Individuals who would like to request accessibility accommodations should contact email@example.com.
 We ask that requests be made at least one week in advance to help ensure they can be met.